Bolsa Chica Ecological Reserve: History

-The history of Bolsa Chica is a long and varied one.
 The earliest peoples were the native Indians of California.
-Archaeologists have found cog stones which date back 8,000 years and are the only surviving relic of the Indian lifestyle.
-Their exact purpose is unknown, but speculation has centered on religious or astronomical use.
-Cog stones can be seen at the Bowers Museum in Santa Ana.
+Archaeologists have found cog stones as the site is believed to have been the home some 9,500 years ago for the Acjachemen and Tongva tribes.
+Speculation has centered on religious or astronomical use of the stones which have been included in collection of the Bowers Museum in Santa Ana.

 Once Spain colonized California, Spanish officials created vast land grants called ranchos.
 One such grant, Rancho Los Nietos, was given to Manuel Nieto.
 After Nieto died, the grant was partitioned in 1834 into five Mexican ranchos including Rancho Las Bolsas.
 Rancho La Bolsa Chica was separated from Rancho Las Bolsas in 1841.
 The grant was later owned by Abel Stearns.

 Prior to 1899, there had been a natural ocean entrance to the wetlands where the East Garden Grove Wintersburg Channel, then a small stream, is now located.
 In 1899, the Bolsa Chica Gun Club was formed by a group of wealthy businessmen from Los Angeles and Pasadena.
 The duck-hunting club catered to politicians and celebrities such as Babe Ruth and Lou Gehrig.
-They built a two-story structure on a mesa overlooking the Pacific Ocean.
+They built a Craftsman-style two-story lodge on the lower mesa overlooking the marsh and Pacific Ocean.
 The Gun Club is responsible for damming off of Bolsa Chica from direct tidal flow with the ocean.

 In July 1920, the Standard Oil Company entered a lease agreement with the Gun Club Board of Directors that would allow for them to begin oil extraction in between and around the Bolsa Wetlands.
 This contract specified that the initial bonus of $100,000 and subsequent revenues would be split 50/50 between the Bolsa Chica Gun Club and the Bolsa Chica Land Trust.
-Upon receipt of this money, it was then to be invested into “good, interest-bearing securities” (Board of Directors Meeting Jun 11, 1920).
+Upon receipt of this money, it was then to be invested into "good, interest-bearing securities" (Board of Directors Meeting June 11, 1920).

-In January 1921, in order to protect their newly acquired capital, the Gun Club assembled an investigative committee to complete a legal report that assessed the land title’s specifics in respect to protection from outside parties encroaching upon their tide and marshlands for oil drilling.
+In January 1921, in order to protect their newly acquired capital, the Gun Club assembled an investigative committee to complete a legal report that assessed the land title's specifics in respect to protection from outside parties encroaching upon their tide and marshlands for oil drilling.
 The organization also wished to inquire as to whether they should pursue a specific title that would clearly define their rights in regard to oil drilling.